 Choudwar town had no sewerage system, and faecal contamination made water borne diseases common, as sludge waste collected from septic tanks was tipped into the public drains, and other water bodies nearby.
 The project used innovative technology to tackle the sanitation crisis.

-“The setup of this project is indeed impressive; introducing pioneering approaches using innovative technology within human waste management and at the same time focusing on community buy-in and behavioral change.”— Maria Bystedt, Program Manager H&M Foundation
+“The setup of this project was indeed impressive; introducing pioneering approaches using innovative technology within human waste management and at the same time focusing on community buy-in and behavioral change.”Maria Bystedt, Program Manager H&M Foundation

 For example, human waste was turned into bio-gas and fertilizer, waste water was collected and treated and roof based rainwater harvesting and filtering technologies provide clean water.